Steps for getting a duplicate hunter education card.

 Duplicate cards can be requested by submitting a completed Duplicate Hunter Education Card Request Form (pdf) by mail (ODFW, ATTN: Hunter Education Duplicate, 4034 Fairview Industrial Dr. SE, Salem, OR 97302), fax (503-947-6009) or in person at any ODFW office that sells licenses.

-Credit Card: Fax a completed Duplicate Hunter Education Card Request Form to FAX: 503-947-6009 or e-mail a scanned form with signature to email@example.com.
+Credit Card: Fax or mail a completed Duplicate Hunter Education Request Form to the fax number or address above, or submit a completed, signed form in person at any ODFW office that sells licenses.
+DO NOT email any request forms, since they contain credit card information.
 Once a request has been received by Hunter Ed staff, it will take approximately three weeks for you to receive a duplicate card in the mail.
 If a record cannot be found, a payment will not be processed and your credit card will not be charged.
 Notification will be sent if a record cannot be found.

 Cash, check, or money order: If you choose to request a duplicate card with cash, check, or money order complete a Request Form and send payment to: (ODFW, ATTN: Hunter Education Duplicate, 4034 Fairview Industrial Dr. SE, Salem, OR 97302), or in person at any ODFW office that sells licenses.
 For walk-in requests, we cannot guarantee that staff will be available to process the request immediately.
 Be prepared to leave a completed Request Form and to receive a follow-up call by ODFW staff once the record has been located.
 Payment will be processed at the time the record is found.
 If payment is sent in the mail and a record cannot be found, a refund may take up to 10 weeks.